Tony Fernandes: AirAsia

 It was through the late Datuk Pahamin A. Rajab, the former secretary-general of the Malaysian Domestic Trade and Consumer Affairs Ministry that Fernandes came to meet with then Prime Minister, Tun Dr. Mahathir Mohamad in October 2001.
 Instead of starting from scratch, Mahathir advised Fernandes to buy an existing airline.
 AirAsia, the heavily indebted subsidiary of the Malaysian government-owned conglomerate, DRB-Hicom, was then losing money.
 Fernandes mortgaged his home and used his personal savings to acquire the company, comprising two Boeing 737-300 jet aircraft and debts of US$11 million (RM40 million), for one ringgit (about 26 US cents).
 One year after his takeover, AirAsia had broken even and cleared all its debts.
 Its initial public offering (IPO) in November 2004 was oversubscribed by 130 per cent.

 Fernandes attributes the success of AirAsia partly to timing.
 After the 11 September 2001 attacks at New York City and Washington, D.C., aircraft leasing costs fell 40%.
 Also, airline lay-offs meant experienced staff were readily available.
 He believed Malaysian travellers would embrace a cut-rate air service that would save them time and money, especially in a tight economy.
 Fernandes estimates about 50 per cent of the travellers on Asia's budget airlines are first-time flyers.
 Before the advent of AirAsia, he estimated that only six per cent of Malaysians had ever travelled by air.

-He was also instrumental in lobbying the then-Malaysian Prime Minister Dr. Mahathir Mohamad in mid-2003, to propose the idea of open skies agreements with neighbouring Thailand, Indonesia, and Singapore.
+Fernandes was also instrumental in lobbying the then-Malaysian Prime Minister Dr. Mahathir Mohamad in mid-2003, to propose the idea of open skies agreements with neighbouring Thailand, Indonesia, and Singapore.
 As a result, these nations granted landing rights to AirAsia and other discount carriers.

 In Thailand and Indonesia, AirAsia holds a minority stake in the respective local companies.
 Thai AirAsia, a joint venture with Shin Corporation, Thailand's largest telecommunication conglomerate, took to the skies in Feb 2004 and has to-date carried over 1 million passengers in its first year of operations.
 PT Awair, re-launched as a low-fare airline on 8 December 2004 and subsequently renamed Indonesia AirAsia, presently serves 5 domestic destinations in Indonesia.

-In 2018 Fernandes announced that more low-cost carrier terminals would be developed, and confirmed that while AirAsia needed new planes, he had not yet decided on an aircraft manufacturer.
+In 2018, Fernandes announced that more low-cost carrier terminals would be developed, and confirmed that while AirAsia needed new planes, he had not yet decided on an aircraft manufacturer.
 Fernandes’ plans to expand include bidding on the operations and maintenance contract for Clark International Airport in the Philippines.

 In February 2020, Fernandes stepped aside as CEO of AirAsia as Airbus bribery allegations were probed.
 A month later, Fernandes was reinstated as CEO of AirAsia after the Airbus bribery allegations probe was cleared by Britain's Serious Fraud Office of any wrongdoing.